MAISRC/ggplot_plus/README.md

 ![](README_files/figure-commonmark/basic%20iris%20scatter-1.png)

-This is a nice, albeit basic, graph.
-It’d be perfectly serviceable for exploration or sharing with peers, but, for publication, it doesn’t meet a number of data visualization best practices.
-These include:

-1. The text, especially that of the legend and axes labels, is generally too small for easy reading by those with visual impairments.
-The rule of thumb is that someone with “normal” vision should feel like text is *almost* too big for it to be big enough.

-2. Furthermore, the data geometries (points) themselves are on the small side to be easily parsed by someone with visual impairment.
-    The same rule of thumb applies to these elements as for text.

-3. Additionally, the default color palette for `ggplot2` is a “rainbow” palette.
-These kinds of color palettes have a range of issues but, in this particular case, they lack variance in **luminance** (lightness vs. darkness), so a person lacking color vision entirely would not be able to tell the colors apart.
-Someone with red-green colorblindness would also not be able to tell the red and green shades here apart either.

-4. A big accessibility issue in design with respect to color is **contrast**–how easily nearby objects are differentiated from each other and also how easily foreground and background objects are differentiated.
-Here, contrast between the points (foreground objects) and the background (the gray-filled `plot.background`) is probably sufficient for those with visual impairments, but it would be enhanced if the points were darker in color and/or the background were lighter.

-5. For those with visual or cognitive impairments, void space (empty space that does not contain information) between key elements is valuable.
-Default `ggplot`s tend to have limited space between some sets of key elements, including (but not limited to):

-    1. Axis titles and their corresponding axis labels.

-    2. Legend key elements.

-    3. Axis labels on densely labeled axes (not an issue in this graph).

-    If possible, key elements should be spaced to make it easier to parse distinct elements from each other.

-6. Axis and legend titles and labels here are “raw,” i.e., they are identical to the column names in the original data set.
-This means they are designed for computer- rather than human-readability.
-These should be reformatted to be more immediately human-intuitive and conform to normal spelling, punctuation, and capitalization rules.
-    They should also include units, if relevant.

-7. Empirical research on **gridlines** (the criss-crossing white lines in the background of the plot) is mixed.

-    On the one hand, **gridlines** increase cognitive load and can increase the length of time it takes readers to successfully interpret a graph.
-They can also decrease contrast between key elements.
-They also convey much less vital information when they run in directions mapped to categorical (text-based) data (as opposed to numeric data).

-    On the other hand, **gridlines** are intuitively understood by those with little to no graph-reading experience, so they can be a scaffold for a novice’s understanding.
-Plus, they can increase the speed and accuracy with which readers discern exact values of data elements.

-    However, considerable research has shown that graphs are not the best way to convey exact values to readers (tables, text, and direct sharing of data sets are all superior).
-Graphs are better-designed for “vibes” than precision!
-Moreover, even when gridlines are valuable, research suggests they can be faint or infrequent.
-In the graph above, they are probably more frequent than they need to be, though this could be debated.

-8. When vertical and/or horizontal position is mapped to numeric variables, these axes essentially represent number lines.
-Readers expect such lines to be graduated (labeled) not just regularly throughout but also at both ends.
-In the graph above, the x axis is missing a label near either end, and the y axis is also missing one at its lower end.
-This looks “incomplete,” and also may increase the reading time of the graph while reducing comprehension.

-9.  **Overplotting** occurs whenever data elements overlap in value enough to be plotted partially or wholly overtop of one another.
-    When this occurs, the reader cannot accurately evaluate **density**–they cannot determine whether one point exists in a region or more than one.

-10. No human language reads at a 90 degree angle from horizontal.
-    Substantial research has shown that it takes considerably longer to accurately read text at this angle vs. horizontal.
-Such text has also been shown to be difficult to read for readers who have certain visual or cognitive impairments (e.g., dyslexia), those with certain physical disabilities or technological limitations that prevent them from tipping the text horizontal to make it easier to read, and those for whom the text is not in their native language.

-    As such, the default y axis title’s vertical orientation is not ideal.
-It is also less prominently located (in the left plot margin) than it could be, given that a graph is often “about” its y axis (given that vertical position often corresponds to variance in the **dependent variable**).

-11. The axis tick marks are quite small.
-For them to be easily noticed and distinguished from possible data elements, they could be more prominent.

-12. The legend’s position is not ideal in a couple of respects.
-First, it’s space-inefficient, as it forces a large void space to its top and bottom.
-Second, it is not in a prominent location relative to how most readers actually read graphs, such that they are likely to encounter it late, which may mean they struggle more to integrate its contents with their understanding of the rest of the graph.
-    Ideally, the need for legend would be eliminated somehow (such as through direct labeling within the plotting area), but, otherwise, the legend could be placed somewhere more efficient and prominent.

-This isn’t meant to be an exhaustive list of design issues with the graph above, but they should provide a sense of the diverse array of design choices that someone could need to remedy if trying to prepare a `ggplot` for publication.

-## Colorblind-friendly palettes

-Conveniently, the `viridis` package, bundled with `ggplot2`, comes with eight colorblind-friendly color palettes we can leverage.
-These palettes vary not just hue (what is often thought of as “color”, i.e., yellow, red, green, etc.) but also luminance (and sometimes also **saturation**, which is how “gray” a color is).
-This double-variance enables colors to be distinguishable regardless of vision impairment or viewing technology.

-The `ggplot_plus` collection includes a function, `palettes_plus()`, that is a convenience function providing access to the default `viridis` palette for whenever the `color` (or, equivalently, `colour`) or `fill` channels are used:
+This graph is simple and effective—perfectly suitable for exploratory work or sharing with colleagues for a hot take.
+However, for presentation or publication, it falls short of several well-established design and accessibility best practices.
+Some of the key issues include:

+- **Text size**: The default font sizes for axis and legend text are too small for easy reading, especially for those with visual impairments.
+  A common rule of thumb is: if the text feels *almost* **too** large to you (assuming you have “standard” vision), it’s probably just right.

+- **Point size**: The points are also quite small, which can hinder visibility for some users.
+The same rule about size applies here too—they should be larger than you think you need them.

+- **Color palette**: The default “rainbow” palette lacks luminance (how “bright” or “dark” the hue is) variance.
+For someone who is colorblind (especially with red-green color blindness), the red and green shades used are indistinguishable.
+For those with no color vision at all, or for those using black-and-white viewing technologies, all three hues would be difficult to differentiate.

+- **Foreground/background contrast**: While contrast between points and background here is *ok*, it could be improved by using darker point colors and/or a lighter plot background.
+As noted above, it would also be helpful if the different color shades used for points contrasted better with each other too.
+Strong contrast is critical for accessible and quickly interpretable design.

+- **Whitespace and layout**: Default `ggplot`s often suffer from cramped layouts.
+In particular, spacing is often tight between:

+  - Axis titles and their axis labels

+  - Elements within the legend

+  - Axis labels on densely labeled axes (not an issue here, but often a problem)

+  Adding more **void spacing** between elements helps readers visually parse and process the plot more efficiently, especially those with cognitive or visual impairments.

+- **Axis titles**: Axis and legend titles and labels will default to the column names/values found in the data set.
+These are often formatted for coding (e.g., no spaces, inconsistent capitalization) rather than for human readability or interpretation.
+They should have standard spelling, spacing, and punctuation, and they should be human-readable, with units (if applicable).

+- **Gridlines**: The research on the merits of gridlines is, admittedly, mixed in some ways.
+They:

+  - Can reduce contrast between themselves, the background, and the data elements as well as increase cognitive load.

+  - May slow down interpretation and clutter the plot.

+  - Are especially unhelpful when aligned with categorical axes.

+  On the flip side, they’re familiar to novice readers and can help with estimating exact values, where this is required.
+However, it should be noted that most experts agree that graphs are not the most efficient device for conveying exact values–text, tables, and sharing the raw data files are all superior.
+Graphs out to primarily be about “vibes!”
+  Even when they are needed, though, research has shown that gridlines can and should be faint and infrequent.

+- **Incomplete axis labeling**: Axes should generally include tick marks and labels at both ends to align with reader expectations (especially those of more novice readers) and to aid in efficient comprehension.
+  Here, both axes are missing outermost labels, which makes them feel visually “unfinished.”

+- **Overplotting**: When data points partially or wholly overlap, it becomes hard to judge how many values are present in that location.
+  This limits the reader’s ability to interpret density.

+- **Vertical y-axis title**: Text rotated 90 degrees is harder to read and less accessible—especially for dyslexic users, non-native readers of the language, users with motor or visual impairments, and those with certain technological limitations.
+The y axis title is almost always rotated 90 degrees in scientific graphs, despite these facts.
+  The y axis tile is also less prominent when placed in the left margin, where it defaults to.
+Since many graphs are “about” the y-axis variable, it deserves a more prominent location so that readers encounter it first.

+- **Tick marks**: The tick marks are small and easily lost.
+More prominent ticks improve usability and help distinguish axes from the data region.

+- **Legend placement**: The default legend location in the right-hand margin is space-inefficient and relatively hidden at the plot’s side.
+  Most readers scan left to right, top-to-bottom, so the legend information should be either integrated (e.g., through direct labeling inside the plotting area) or the legend should be placed more prominently and compactly somewhere else.

+This list isn’t an exhaustive list of the design aspects of this graph that someone *might* object to on some grounds or another, but it illustrates how even a simple `ggplot()` often requires many tweaks to meet accessibility, clarity, and design standards to publication-quality.

+## Colorblind-Friendly Palettes

+Fortunately, the `viridis` package—bundled with `ggplot2`—includes
+several colorblind-friendly and broadly accessible palettes.
+These palettes vary not just in **hue** (i.e., the base “color” like red, green, or blue), but also in **luminance** (light vs. dark) and sometimes **saturation** (intensity or “grayness” of the color).
+This multidimensional variance makes the colors distinguishable across a range of visual impairments and viewing conditions.

+The `ggplot.plus` package includes a convenience function, `palettes_plus()`, that activates a carefully chosen default `viridis` palette for use whenever the `color` or `fill` aesthetics are required by your subseqent plots:

 ``` r
 palettes_plus() #<--CALL ONCE PER SESSION.